SarahKnits/EasyPieces/README.md

 using a syntax as close as possible to that shown in mathematics textbooks, PiecewiseGrapher quickly produces graphs with a variety of output options.

+### Program Syntax

+The syntax for this language is designed to closely reflect the syntax shown in mathematics textbooks.
+Each line consists of three main parts - the function name, the equation, and the boundary conditions.
+For example, the function f(x) with equation x^2 + 2 and bounds 0 < x < 4 would be written as

+``
+f(x) = { x^2 + 2, 0 < x < 4
+``

+Functions can be given any name, and any variable can be used.
+Currently supported operations are:
+* Addition
+* Subtraction
+* Multiplication
+* Division
+* Powers
+* Absolute value
+* Sine
+* Cosine
+* Square roots
+* e
+* pi

 ### Tutorial

 To use this program, make sure you have downloaded GNUplot.
+If you do not have GNUplot, you can download it using Homebrew.
 You will also need to download the source code for PiecewiseGrapher.

-Once you have downloaded PiecewiseGrapher, enter the directory.
+Once you have downloaded the project, enter the PiecewiseGrapher directory.
 Type

 `` sbt compile ``